artificially-ai/spark_tutorial/README.md

       ```
     * That will make flightsDS a Resilient Distributed Dataset, our first RDD.

-For more details about the operations executed on top of this dataset, please refer to the notebook ```spark_tutorial```.
+For more details about the operations executed on top of this dataset, please refer to the notebook ```spark_basics```.

 #### Resilient Distributed Datasets